-A student who intends to officially withdraw is encouraged to contact the Office of Records and Registration by telephone (717.901.5136), e-mail (Registrar@HarrisburgU.edu), or in person.
-It is recommended that a Withdrawal Form be completed or one will be completed for you.
+A student who intends to officially withdraw is encouraged to complete the Withdrawal Form via MyHU.
+Should a student have any questions, please contact Records and Registration by telephone (717.901.5136), e-mail (Registrar@HarrisburgU.edu), or in person.